svidmar/PureAPI_DOI_corrector/README.md

 ## Overview

-This script processes a list of UUIDs from an Excel file, fetches research outputs from the **Pure API**, extracts and cleans DOI values, and updates them back to the API.
+This script processes a list of UUIDs from an Excel file, fetches research outputs from the **Pure API**, extracts and cleans DOI values, and sends them back to the API.
 It ensures that DOIs are correctly formatted by removing unwanted prefixes and validating the structure.

 ## Features